conan-io/docs/reference/commands/output/install.rst

         - **time**: ``ISO 8601`` string with the time the recipe was downloaded/retrieved.
         - **error**: ``true``/``false``.
         - **id**: Reference. e.j: "OpenSSL/1.0.2n@conan/stable"
         - **dependency**: ``true``/``false``.
 Is the package being installed/created or a dependency.
 Same as :ref:`develop conanfile attribute<develop_attribute>`.

      - **packages**: List of elements, representing the binary packages downloaded for the recipe.
-       Normally it will be only 1 element in this list, only in special cases with build requires, private dependencies and settings overriding this list could have more than one element.
+       Normally there will be only 1 element in this list, only in special cases with build requires, private dependencies and settings overrided this list could have more than one element.

         - **remote**: remote URL if the recipe has been downloaded. ``null`` otherwise.
         - **cache**: ``true``/``false``.
 Retrieved from cache (not downloaded).